benmarwick/dayofarchaeology/README.md

-dayofarchaeology
+A Distant Reading of the Day of Archaeology
 ====

 Introduction
 ----
 The [Day of Archaeology](http://en.wikipedia.org/wiki/Day_of_Archaeology) is an event where archaeologists write about their acitivities on a [group blog](http://www.dayofarchaeology.com/).
 The event started in 2011 and aims to 'provide a window into the daily lives of archaeologists from all over the world'.
 Currently there are over 1000 posts on the blog, rather a lot to read in one sitting.
+Distant reading is a term advocated by [Franco Moretti](http://en.wikipedia.org/wiki/Franco_Moretti) to refer to efforts to understand texts through quantitative analysis and visualisation.

+A quantitative method that has become [popular](http://mith.umd.edu/topic-modeling-in-the-humanities-an-overview/) amongst scholars working on distant readings of large amounts of text is [topic modelling](https://en.wikipedia.org/wiki/Topic_model/).
 To get a quick overview of what all these archaeologists were writing about, I've generated a topic model to find the most important themes amongst the posts.
 By browsing the topics I can see what they key ideas are withouth having to read every word of every post.
-This approach is inspired by Matt Jockers' [analysis of the 2010 Day of Digital Humanities blog posts](http://www.matthewjockers.net/2010/03/19/whos-your-dh-blog-mate-match-making-the-day-of-dh-bloggers-with-topic-modeling/), and Shawn Graham, who did a similar [analysis of the 2011 Day of Archaeology blog posts](http://electricarchaeology.ca/2012/07/09/mining-a-day-of-archaeology/).
+This approach is inspired by Matt Jockers' [analysis of the 2010 Day of Digital Humanities blog posts](http://www.matthewjockers.net/2010/03/19/whos-your-dh-blog-mate-match-making-the-day-of-dh-bloggers-with-topic-modeling/), and Shawn Graham, who did a similar [analysis of the 2011 Day of Archaeology blog posts](http://electricarchaeology.ca/2012/07/09/mining-a-day-of-archaeology/) and has also written an [accessible introduction to topic modelling](http://programminghistorian.org/lessons/topic-modeling-and-mallet).

+The

 Method
 ----